 We have also registered trademarks under the laws of certain jurisdictions outside of the United States.
-If applicable authorities determine that we do not conduct sufficient activities in such jurisdictions to maintain our rights over such trademarks, our ability to expand our business and our brand into new markets in the future could be harmed.
+If applicable authorities determine that we do not conduct sufficient activities in such jurisdictions to maintain our rights over such trademarks, our ability to expand our business and our brand into new markets in the future could be harmed. ~~From time to time, we have also been made aware of unauthorized uses of our intellectual property by parties we believe to be based in jurisdictions outside of the United States.
+It can be difficult or impossible to pursue any such infringement if such jurisdictions do not provide adequate intellectual property protections.~~

 We currently hold the "TrueCar.com" and "True.com" Internet domain names as well as various other related domain names.
 The regulation of domain names in the United States is subject to change.
 Regulatory bodies could establish additional top-level domains, appoint additional domain name registrars or modify the requirements for holding domain names.
-As a result, we may not be able to acquire or maintain all domain names that use the name "TrueCar."
+As a result, we may not be able to acquire or maintain all domain names that use the name ~~TrueCar~~.